Global health

 The links to external resources provided on this page do not signify that RANZCOG endorses or makes any representation or claim regarding the resources, programs or websites.

-Fellows, members and trainees interested in volunteering or working overseas in low- and middle-income countries should directly seek information from the contacts provided, and inform themselves of current government travel advisories through smarttraveller.gov.au or safetravel.gov.nz.
+Fellows, members and trainees interested in volunteering or working overseas should directly seek information from the contacts provided and inform themselves of current government travel advisories through smarttraveller.gov.au or safetravel.govt.nz.